guillermocontp/Snowflake-project/Documentation/Doc.md

 * **Extraction Method:**
     * CSV files were uploaded from a stage using snowsight UI.
     * JSON data was originally CSV and then changed to JSON using python [code here](/Additional%20code/load_json.sql).
-    * FastF1 library used within Python scripts to fetch specific data, [code here](/Additional%20code/load_json.sql).
+    * FastF1 library used within Python scripts to fetch specific data, [code here](/Additional%20code/load_json.sql).[EWA to add this script]
     * Snowflake Marketplace data accessed directly via shared databases.

 ## 3. Snowflake Database Setup